-Booster must publish a fund update for each fund showing the fees actually charged during the most recent year.
-Fund updates, including past updates, are available at www.booster.co.nz.
 Booster KiwiSaver is a portfolio investment entity.
 The amount of tax you pay is based on your prescribed investor rate (PIR).
 To determine your PIR, go to the application form.
-If you are unsure of your PIR, we recommend you seek professional advice or contact Inland Revenue.
+If you are unsure of your PIR, we recommend you seek professional advice or contact Inland Revenue Department.

 It is your responsibility to tell Booster your PIR when you invest or if your PIR changes.
-If you do not tell Booster, a default rate of 28% may be applied.
+If you do not tell Booster, a default rate may be applied.